 Logan winces, and his hand curls into a fist.
 God, does he now think he has to solve things with violence?
 Did his parents teach him that?
-She wants to ask him about it, to get him to tell her all about, well, that, but it'd just open up a whole world of trouble.
-She's not ready for that.
-They're not.
+She wants to ask him about it, to get him to tell her all about, well, that

 "And if you find out who killed her, is that going to make everything right again?"

 She doesn't have an answer for that.

 He rolls his eyes and groans, just like the Logan she remembers.
 Even so, she thinks maybe she's gotten through to him.
 Before he can storm off again, she calls out, "Don't tell anyone, okay?
 I'm serious.
 Don't

 And then he melts into the parking lot's darkness, like another of all her ghosts.

 The "C" glaring back at her on today's AP English assignment reminds her that she should probably, like, study or something.
 Pesky high school.
 After dinner on Friday – yeah, she's a party animal, alright – Veronica curls up on the sofa and hauls out the books.
 Milton is beyond boring, though, so she lets her mind wander to all the other, far more interesting things she could be doing.
 She should really look into turning the investigation work into an independent study project.